Prison Education Program

 Become A Licensed Food Handler

-Become A Licensed Food Handler provides detailed information to prepare for and complete a Food Handlers Certification examination.
+Level’s food safety training for people in prison provides detailed information for people in prison to prepare for and complete a Food Handlers Certification examination after release.
 Obtaining a Food Handlers Certification is a relatively easy, low barrier pathway for those with little experience – even those with a criminal record – to secure employment in the food service industry.

 What they'll learn: